fintechee/EA/README.md

 # EA
-The repository has been renamed.
+This repository has been renamed.
 The new name is Expert-Advisor-Studio.

 https://github.com/fintechee/Expert-Advisor-Studio